 (-c-) tangible net worth of at least $10 million; and

-(-d-) assets located in the United States amounting to at least 90% of total assets or at least six times the current decommissioning cost estimates for the total of all facilities or parts thereof (or prescribed amount if certification is used).
+(-d-) assets located in the United States amounting to at least 90 percent of total assets or at least six times the current decommissioning cost estimates for the total of all facilities or parts thereof (or prescribed amount if certification is used).

 (ii) The parent company's independent certified public accountant shall have compared the data used by the parent company in the financial test, which is derived from the independently audited, year-end financial statements for the latest fiscal year, with the amounts in such financial statement.
-In connection with that procedure, the licensee shall inform the agency within 90 days of any matters coming to the auditor's attention that cause the auditor to believe that the data specified in the financial test should be adjusted and that the company no longer passes the test.
+In connection with that procedure, the licensee shall inform the department within 90 days of any matters coming to the auditor's attention that cause the auditor to believe that the data specified in the financial test should be adjusted and that the company no longer passes the test.

 (iii) After the initial financial test, the parent company shall repeat the passage of the test within 90 days after the close of each succeeding fiscal year.

-(iv) If the parent company no longer meets the requirements of clause (i) of this subparagraph, the licensee shall send notice to the agency of intent to establish alternate financial assurance as specified in the agency's regulations.
-The notice shall be sent by certified mail within 90 days after the end of the fiscal year for which the year end financial data show that the parent company no longer meets the financial test requirements.
+(iv) If the parent company no longer meets the requirements of clause (i) of this subparagraph, the licensee shall send notice to the department of intent to establish alternate financial assurance as specified in the department’s regulations.
+The notice shall be sent by certified mail within 90 days after the end of the fiscal year for which the year-end financial data show that the parent company no longer meets the financial test requirements.
 The licensee shall provide alternate financial assurance within 120 days after the end of such fiscal year.

 (C) Parent company guarantee.
 The terms of a parent company guarantee that an applicant or licensee obtains shall provide that:

-(i) the parent company guarantee will remain in force unless the guarantor sends notice of cancellation by certified mail to the licensee and the agency.
-Cancellation may not occur, however, during the 120 days beginning on the date of receipt of the notice of cancellation by both the licensee and the agency, as evidenced by the return receipts;
+(i) the parent company guarantee will remain in force unless the guarantor sends notice of cancellation by certified mail to the licensee and the department .
+Cancellation may not occur, however, during the 120 days beginning on the date of receipt of the notice of cancellation by both the licensee and the department , as evidenced by the return receipts;

-(ii) if the licensee fails to provide alternate financial assurance as specified in the agency's rules within 90 days after receipt by the licensee and the agency of a notice of cancellation of the parent company guarantee from the guarantor, the guarantor will provide such alternative financial assurance in the name of the licensee;
+(ii) if the licensee fails to provide alternate financial assurance as specified in the department’s rules within 90 days after receipt by the licensee and the department of a notice of cancellation of the parent company guarantee from the guarantor, the guarantor will provide such alternative financial assurance in the name of the licensee;

-(iii) the parent company guarantee and financial test provisions shall remain in effect until the agency has terminated the license; and
+(iii) the parent company guarantee and financial test provisions shall remain in effect until the department has terminated the license; and

-(iv) if a trust is established for decommissioning costs, the trustee and trust shall be acceptable to the agency.
+(iv) if a trust is established for decommissioning costs, the trustee and trust shall be acceptable to the department .
 An acceptable trustee includes an appropriate state or federal government agency or an entity that has the authority to act as a trustee and whose trust operations are regulated and examined by a federal or state agency.

-(4) Criteria relating to use of financial tests and self guarantees for providing reasonable assurance of funds for decommissioning.
+(4) Criteria relating to use of financial tests and self-guarantees for providing reasonable assurance of funds for decommissioning.

 (A) Introduction.
 An applicant or licensee may provide reasonable assurance of the availability of funds for decommissioning based on furnishing its own guarantee that funds will be available for decommissioning costs and on a demonstration that the company passes a financial test of subparagraph (B) of this paragraph.
-Subparagraph (B) of this paragraph establishes criteria for passing the financial test for the self guarantee and establishes the terms for a self guarantee.
+Subparagraph (B) of this paragraph establishes criteria for passing the financial test for the self-guarantee and establishes the terms for a self-guarantee .

 (B) Financial test.